 About Lower Dolpo Trek

-Regulus recommends Lower Dolpa Trek if you wish crowd less trekking trail & want to go for remote trekking in Nepal.
-Lower Dolpa is almost unexposed area of Nepal and due to this it is almost isolated from the country as well as the world.
-But, the positivity of this (being isolated) is that the destination is able to preserve its unique culture and identity for instance, Bon Po religion.
-Lack of infrastructure and developments also pushed this area far away for the reach of modern developments.
+Regulus recommends Lower Dolpa Trek if you wish to crowd less trekking trail & want to go for remote trekking in Nepal.
+Lower Dolpa is an almost unexposed area of Nepal and due to this, it is almost isolated from the country as well as the world.
+But, the positivity of this (being isolated) is that the destination is able to preserve its unique culture and identity, for instance, the Bon Po religion.
+Lack of infrastructure and developments also pushed this area far away from the reach of modern developments.
 Trekking in the Dolpo region has its own attraction, people here still lead an unevolved life, yet they are loyal & friendly.
-Trek to Lower Dolpo still offers opportunity to meet the people and their style of living almost untouched and unexplored.
+Trek to Lower Dolpo still offers the opportunity to meet the people and their style of living almost untouched and unexplored.

 Regulus suggests Lower Dolpa trekking to those trekkers who prefer remote trekking in Nepal.
-The scenic beauty of Lower Dolpa such as Shey Phoksundo National Park, Phoksundo Lake, Shey Monastery and Crystal Mountains overwhelm the trekkers of across the globe.
-The flora and fauna, landscapes, snow-capped mountians, rivers, springs, waterfalls, thatched roofed houses and chortes of this unique destination are equally appealing for the visitors.
+The scenic beauty of Lower Dolpa such as Shey Phoksundo National Park, Phoksundo Lake, Shey Monastery, and Crystal Mountains overwhelm trekkers across the globe.
+The flora and fauna, landscapes, snow-capped mountains, rivers, springs, waterfalls, thatched-roofed houses, and chores of this unique destination are equally appealing to the visitors.

-Situated in the north-west part of the coutry Lower Dolpa is located in the lower part of Dolpa district.
-Dolpa is one of the ten districts of sixth province.
-Trekking in lower part of Dolpo does not require special permit.
+Situated in the northwest part of the country Lower Dolpa is located in the lower part of the Dolpa district.
+Dolpa is one of the ten districts of the sixth province.
+Trekking in the lower part of Dolpo does not require a special permit.

-The series of towering mountains, high hills, winding rivers, blue lakes and unmatched beautiful landscapes are the main attractions of Lower Dolpa Trekking.
-The largest lake of Nepal Phoksundo is located here and your prime site of visit.
-The Shey Phoksundo National Park covers an area of 3,555 square kilometer and it (lake) is protected by this park.
+The series of towering mountains, high hills, winding rivers, blue lakes, and unmatched beautiful landscapes are the main attractions of Lower Dolpa Trekking.
+The largest lake of Nepal Phoksundo is located here and is your prime site to visit.
+The Shey Phoksundo National Park covers an area of 3,555 square kilometers and its (lake) is protected by this park.

-Blue pine, spruce, cypress, poplar, fir and birch are the main species of plants witnessed here.
-The greenery of jungles here inhabit different species of animals like snow leopard, musk deer, Himalayan thar, goral, serow, Himalayan black bear, Himalayan weasel, Himalayan mouse hare, yellow-throated marten, languor, rhesus monkeys and Tibetan wolf.
+Blue pine, spruce, cypress, poplar, fir, and birch are the main species of plants witnessed here.
+The greenery of jungles here inhabits different species of animals like snow leopard, musk deer, Himalayan Thar, goral, serow, Himalayan black bear, Himalayan weasel, Himalayan mouse hare, yellow-throated marten, languor, rhesus monkeys and Tibetan wolf.

-Birds like Impeyan pheasant (the national bird of Nepal), blood pheasant, cheer pheasant, red and yellow billed cough, raven, jungle crow, snow patridge among other are decorating the jungle of Lower Dolpa.
+Birds like Impeyan pheasant (the national bird of Nepal), blood pheasant, cheer pheasant, red and yellow billed cough, raven, jungle crow, and snow partridge among others are decorating the jungle of Lower Dolpa.